Hurleyworks/Optix7Sandbox/README.md

 # Optix7Sandbox

-An environment for experimenting with the new Optix7 API
+An framework for experimenting with the new Optix7 API

 ### Prerequisites